openshift/oadp-operator/docs/kopia_troubleshooting.md

 #### Upstream Documentation
 * Velero - https://velero.io/docs/v1.15/repository-maintenance/
 * Kopia - https://kopia.io/docs/advanced/maintenance/

+#### Summary of Kopia Maintenance

+* Artifacts in S3 are not deleted by OADP-1.4.x immediately when a backup is deleted.
+Due to the safety features of Kopia artifacts will not be deleted until three maintenance cycles has completed which can take up to 72 hours.

 #### List of RFE's, bug fix and enhancements
 * https://github.com/vmware-tanzu/velero/issues/8364